 Editor's Picks: Online Schools for Sociology

-When it comes to maximizing value with your online bachelor’s degree in sociology, look no further than the University of Maryland/UMUC Online.
-In 2011, the school had an annual return of investment of 10.6% for bachelor’s degree recipients, according to PayScale.com.
+When it comes to maximizing value with your online bachelor's degree in sociology, look no further than the University of Maryland/UMUC Online.
+The school has an annual return of investment of 10.6% for bachelor's degree recipients, according to PayScale.com.
 The number increased to 11.8% for students who received financial aid throughout their education.
-The website also reported that 63% of all students at University of Maryland/UMUC Online received financial aid during the 2011.
+The website also reported that 63% of all students at University of Maryland/UMUC Online received financial aid.
 In addition to a strong return on investment, the school also provides students with a number of helpful online tools and services, including tutoring and an impressive online library.